Kavya2099/Heart-Attack-Analysis-Prediction/README.md

 Kaggle link: https://www.kaggle.com/code/kavya2099/heart-attack-analysis-prediction/notebook

+Link to access streamlit: https://heart-attack-analysis-prediction.streamlit.app/

+## Introduction

+Heart disease is a major health concern worldwide, accounting for a significant number of deaths each year.
+Early detection and prevention are crucial in managing this condition.
+Machine learning models offer a promising approach to predicting the likelihood of heart attacks based on clinical parameters.
+In this study, we have developed a classification model to predict whether a patient is at risk of experiencing a heart attack based on their clinical parameters.

+## Problem Statement

+The aim of this study is to develop a reliable classification model that can predict the likelihood of a patient experiencing a heart attack based on their clinical parameters.
+By accurately identifying individuals at risk, healthcare providers can intervene early with targeted interventions and lifestyle modifications to reduce the risk of heart disease and improve patient outcomes.

+**Code flow**

+        * Data processing
+        * EDA
+        * Feature Engineering
+        * Scaling and Normalization
+        * Model Selection and Evaluation
+        * Test the model
+        * Deploying the model

+**Data**

 Input the below information to check whether the patient has risk of heart attack or not

 Age : Age of the patient